 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company implements liquidity risk management processes which aim to ensure sufficient liquidity with our customers, creditors and the institution of funding through an assured means of obtaining credit facilities.
-Given the nature of the underlying business, the corporate finance function is involved at funding by monitoring available credit facilities and the way together risk is managed by the availability of funds to pay other commitments.
-Capital risk measures are planned and risk for the business but the Group as a whole and the overall financing facilities are measured on a group basis and there is mitigation from the pool arrangement of resources whereby the collections are managed although different business streams have their own individual risk measures and these are monitored by the Executive and Financial Review Committee of the Board.
+The Company implements liquidity risk management processes which aim to ensure appropriate liquidity with our customers, creditors and the continuation of trading through an assured means of obtaining credit facilities.
+Given the nature of the underlying business, the corporate finance function is responsible for funding by monitoring available liquidity under operational cash lines and the cash buffer risk is managed by the availability of liquidity risk-free cash from customers.
+Capital risk measures are planned via cash flow forecasting, which forecasting includes large capital projects, significant term-revolving schedules or such a manner that the risk of cash flow fluctuations are minimised.
+The collections are monitored although collection risk is managed by the Receivables and Payments Review Committee of the Board.

-The table below highlights the maturity profile of Company's financial liabilities at the end of March 31, 2022, just prior to 31.3.2022 based on contractual undiscounted principal.
+The table below highlights the maturity profile of Company's financial liabilities at the end of March 31, 2022, just prior to 31.03.03.2022 based on contractual undiscounted principal.